zendframework/zend-expressive-swoole/docs/book/how_it_works.md

 Unlike traditional apache/php-fpm usage, the memory allocated in Swoole will not be freed after a request.
 This allows application configuration and artifacts (such as middleware and handlers) to persist between requests and processes.

+Under Swoole 4.1+, for even better performance, you can enable the option `zend-expressive-swoole.swoole-http-server.options.enable_coroutine`.
+When this is enabled, Swoole will run most I/O processes in coroutines.
+Doing so provides approximately **10 times faster performance** than without coroutines, meaning a Swoole-based application can be 40 to 50 times faster than running under nginx or Apache.
+Performance improves with the number of workers (which are restricted by the amount of memory); as such, performance can increase from these numbers.